QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/docker/index.md

 #### Docker registry

-A registry is a place where images are stored.
-Docker Hub is a SAAS registry, but it's possible to deploy a [self-hosted registry](https://docs.docker.com/registry/deploying/).
+A registry is a place where images are stored 🗃️.
+Docker Hub is a SAAS registry.
+It's possible to deploy a [self-hosted registry](https://docs.docker.com/registry/deploying/).
 </div><div>

 #### Deploying